OctopusDeploy/blog/blog/2020-02/automated-database-deployments-iteration-zero/index.md

 - There are multiple people/teams changing the database.
 - Your company is first getting into automating database deployments.
 - Your codebase consists of mature databases, and you don’t expect many changes.
-- You want to force developers to follow the process automatically (if a change is made to a destination database and it is not checked in it will get deleted; that only needs to happen once before a person learns).
+- You want to force developers to follow the process automatically (if a change is made to a destination database and it is not checked in it will get deleted; that only needs to happen once for somebody to learn).
 - The majority of the developers who will be making the changes lack the experience at making complex T-SQL statements.

 The change-driven approach works best when: